oliviacoghe/digit400/readme.md

 * datetime

 ### Organization of important files:
-* templates - contains all pages created dynmically with html, python, and bootstrap
+* templates - contains all pages created dynamically with html, python, and bootstrap
 * static - contains images, js, css, and download directories for "gallery" page
 * _ _ init _ _ .py in FlaskApp